Top 10 reasons to visit the Bale Mountains

 7. Multi-day Adventures

-Most travellers choose to base themselves at the Bale Mountain Lodge, but those that choose to camp will be rewarded with a true wilderness experience, and the park (most likely) all to yourself.
+Most travellers choose to base themselves at the Bale Mountain Lodge, but those that choose to camp will be rewarded with a true wilderness experience, and you will have the park (most likely) all to yourself.

 8. The Starry Night Sky